weewx/weewx/docs_src/reference/weewx-options/databases.md

 The path to the SQLite file.
 If the path is relative, it is relative to [`SQLITE_ROOT`](../database-types#sqlite_root).
 Default is `weewx.sdb`.

+#### timeout

+How many seconds to wait before raising an error when a table is locked.
+Default is `5`.

 ## [[archive_mysql]]

 This definition uses the MySQL database engine to store data.
 It is free,